tgunr/mcpm.sh/mcp-registry/README.md

 ## 🤝 Contributing Your Server

 We welcome contributions!
-To add your server to the registry:
+There are two ways to add your server to the registry:

+### 1. Create a GitHub Issue (Easiest)

+Simply create a [new GitHub issue](https://github.com/pathintegral-institute/mcp-registry/issues/new) with:

+- Title: "Add server: [your-server-name]"
+- Body: URL to your server details or API documentation
+- We'll automatically generate the necessary files and create a PR for you

+### 2. Submit a Pull Request

+For more control over your submission:

 1. Fork this repository
 2. Create a new directory in `servers/` with your server name
 3. Add your `manifest.json` following our [schema](schema/manifest-schema.json)
-4. Write a helpful `README.md` with usage instructions
-5. Submit a pull request
+4. Submit a pull request

 For detailed instructions, see the [Contributing Guidelines](CONTRIBUTING.md).